Mental Health/Intellectual Disabilities/Early Intervention & Drug and Alcohol

 Volunteers needed for the mental health/intellectual disabilities/early intervention advisory board

 The Mental Health/Intellectual Disabilities/Early Intervention Advisory Board is currently seeking new members.
 The function of this Board is to advise staff and the Board of Commissioners on program matters, consumer and employee satisfaction, service provider programs and contracts, and funding issues.
-The Board meets quarterly in January, April, July, and October on the 3rd Monday at 3:00 pm in the meeting room of Suite 1200 at Summit Park.

 Additional information can be obtained by contacting the Centre County MH/ID/EI office at (814) 355-6782 or by submitting a membership application (PDF).